forcemagic/forcemagic.github.io/fix-screenshots.md

 1. Download [this](./FixScreenshots.zip) file.

 2. Right click > Extract all
+  From a browser, click on *Open containing folder*, then do the above.

 3. Open the folder and double-click the **Fix Screenshots** file